 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision – many of which do not have obvious symptoms.
-Dr. Michael Ennis and Dr. Kerry Reeves know how age and risk factors affect vision over time for young and old, and both of our talented doctors understand the benefits and features of corrective lenses including eyeglasses and contacts.
+Dr. Kerry Reeves knows how age and risk factors affect vision over time for young and old, and our talented doctor understands the benefits and features of corrective lenses including eyeglasses and contacts.

-Our optometrists, Dr. Michael Ennis, and Dr. Kerry Reeves take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
+Our optometrist, Dr. Kerry Reeves take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 A native of Thomaston, Ga, Dr. Reeves received a B.S. in Biology from North Georgia State College and Doctor of Optometry from UAB in Birmingham, Alabama.